hdShang/arxiv-daily/docs/cs-CL/2025-08-08/papers/250806709v1-play-favorites-a-statistical-method-to-measure-self-bias-in-llm-as-a.md

 ---
 layout: default
-title: Play Favorites: A Statistical Method to Measure Self-Bias in LLM-as-a-Judge
+title: "Play Favorites: A Statistical Method to Measure Self-Bias in LLM-as-a-Judge"
 ---

 # Play Favorites: A Statistical Method to Measure Self-Bias in LLM-as-a-Judge